Tanks in the German Army: Panzer VI (Tiger I)

-Tiger I was armed with a powerful 88 mm gun (originally developed from 88mm Flak 36 L/56 gun) that made it a very dangerous opponent for any Allied tank, and its thick (but not shot-deflecting) armor made it virtually indestructible.
-Both the M4 Sherman with its 76mm gun and T-34/85 stood a chance against Tiger only at close range.
+Tiger I was armed with a 75mm gun, later upgraded to a powerful 88 mm gun (originally developed from 88mm Flak 36 L/56 gun) that made it a very dangerous opponent for any Allied tank, and its thick (not shot-deflecting as sloped armour was not applied) armor made it virtually indestructible.
+Both the M4 Sherman with its 76mm gun and T-34/85 stood a chance against Tiger only at close range, as the only weak spot from the front was its view port.
 The rule applied by the British concerning the engagement of Tigers was that five Shermans were needed to destroy a single Tiger, but only one Sherman was to return from the engagement.

 Tiger I heavy tank originally received the designation of Panzerkampfwagen VI H (8.8 cm) Ausf H1 - Sd.Kfz.182, but then in March 1943, was redesignated to Panzerkampfwagen Tiger (8.8 cm L/56) Ausf E - Sd.Kfz.181.
 It was commonly referred to as Tiger, Tiger I and PzKpfw VI.
 Officially there was only one type of Tiger tank produced, but during the duration of production improvements were carried on.